 - Crime, such as vandalism, theft and arson

-- Civil disorders e.g. riots
+- Civil disorder, e.g. riots

 - Public transport disruption

-While the likelihood of any of these disaster will vary from one location to another, your Business Continuity Plan will need to be an all-encompassing document that identifies any type of disaster, the impact of that disaster and the recovery procedures.
+While the likelihood of any of these disasters will vary from one location to another, your Business Continuity Plan will need to be an all-encompassing document that identifies any type of disaster, the impact of that disaster and the recovery procedures.

-Some contact centres will take the view that ensuring that the advisor “workforce” is meeting their performance targets is a part of the WFM, while others will have a specific “quality” team to do so.
+Some contact centres will take the view that ensuring that the advisor “workforce” is meeting its performance targets is a part of the WFM, while others will have a specific “quality” team to do so.

-Nevertheless, whoever is tasked with performance management will also track performance-based metric scores and run Quality Analysis (QA).
+Nevertheless, whoever is tasked with performance management will also track performance-based metric scores and run quality analysis (QA).